Q&A with Robert Glazer on Effective Affiliate Marketing

 RG: This is another good example of where affiliate marketing can move consumers through the sales funnel without requiring the brand to invest additional resources beyond a commission to a partner.

 That’s another unique aspect of the affiliate model.
 It works really well with other marketing channels and initiatives.
 It’s not a siloed model.
-Instead, the more other marketing channels collaborate with an affiliate programme, the better the outcomes are for the brand.
+Instead, the more other marketing channels collaborate with an affiliate program,the better the outcomes are for the brand.

 This Q&A has been modified from a Cloudways.com interview.